ProximoSrl/ProximoSrl.github.io/_posts/2014-10-06-Ubiquitous-language.md

 (working) software to our customers not to teach others to do the same (that's post-work community stuff).

-"Semantic... semantic... semantic"..
-I found myself talking *all the time* about domain semantic
+This time I made an exception, and something happened: "Semantic... semantic... semantic..."
+I found myself talking *all the time* about domain semantics and how domain semantics can help us to shape our models.

 <blockquote>
 There's a sign on the wall but she wants to be sure<br/>